move-engine/move-vectormath/README.md

 # Status

 Move Vectormath is still fairly WIP.
 It has fairly robust tests, though it does not currently achieve full coverage.
-While it is not nearly as feature complete as more mature libraries such as DirectXMath or GLM, it currently has more functionality than RTM (with a number of functions ported from GLM and DXM).
+While it is not nearly as feature complete as more mature libraries such as DirectXMath or GLM, it has some things that RTM doesn't while missing some things that RTM has.

 It is currently tested and benchmarked on Ubuntu and Windows.